wpbt/PHPLanguage/variables/README.md

 # now changing $temp_interest_rate would change the $interest_rate variable as well.
 ```

-It's always a good practice to assign a default value to a variable.
+- It's always a good practice to assign a default value to a variable.

+## Variable Declaration

+- In PHP, variables start with a dollar sign **($)**.
+- After **$**, you can't use number.
+- You can only use : **Aa-Zz, 0-9, and \_ (underscore)** in a variable name.
+- **Tip:** use meaningful names to declare variables and indent properly for readability.
+- Always stick to same naming convention throughout the project.
+- Some common naming conventions:
+- CamelCase / camelCase
+- snake_case / Snake_Case
+- For classes, use _CamelCase_ technique (you can use \_ to separate words).
+- For constants, use _UPPER_CASE_ convention.
+- For functions, use _functionName_ convention.

 ## Variable Scope